-This page is a guide to the best wines from the Rhone Valley with a listing of the top Wine Producers in the Rhone Valley from the appellations of Cote Rotie and Hermitage in the Northern Rhone, along with Chateauneuf du Pape and other important appellations in the Southern Rhone Valley.
+This page is a guide to the best wines and all the top producers in the Rhone Valley with a listing and links to the best domaines, vineyards and wine makers in the Rhone Valley located in the appellations of Cote Rotie and Hermitage in the Northern Rhone, along with Chateauneuf du Pape and other important appellations in the Southern Rhone Valley.
+To learn about specific vintages in the Southern Rhone, please read the Southern Rhone Vintage Chart For more details on Northern Rhone vintages, please read our Northern Rhone Vintage Chart 1978 to Today

 The Rhone Valley is a large growing area.
 In fact, it’s the second biggest appellation in France.
 Only Bordeaux has more vineyards.
 There are more than 71,000 hectares of vines planted in the Rhone Valley today.
 In total, there are 29 different AOC appellation in the Rhone Valley.
 In addition, there are 27,500 hectares planted in Provence.
+When added all together, the annual production of wine from the Rhone Valley is more than 400 million bottles bottles of wine per year!
 There are 23 different appellations in the Southern Rhone and there are 6 appellations in the Northern Rhone Valley.
 The Southern Rhone is a much larger area than what you find in the Northern Rhone.
+To illustrate that point, close to 95% of all wines in the Rhone come from the Southern Rhone!
 The title to the largest appellation in the Rhone Valley belongs to the Cotes du Rhone.
 The smallest appellation in the Rhone Valley is Beaumes des Venise, with only 27 hectares of vines.
 The most recent AOC appellation is Duche d’Uzes, which was awarded AOC status in 2012.

 There are 27 unique grape varieties allowed for planting in the Rhone Valley.
 More than 5,000 different producers, domaines and vineyards are actively involved in making wine.
 Red wine is king in the Rhone Valley.
 In the Northern Rhone, Syrah is the only red wine grape allowed.
 In the Southern Rhone, things get more complicated as more than 15 red wine grapes are permitted for the red wine.
 However, the most popular red wine grape in the Southern Rhone is Grenache.
-In fact, 79% of all wines produced in the Rhone are red.
+In fact, 79% of all wines produced in the Rhone Valley are red.
 15% are rose’ and the remaining 6% are white wines.
+Combined, you could also say 94% of all Rhone Valley wines are red and 6% are white wine.
 For the white wines of the Rhone Valley, 12 different grape varieties are planted in the region.
 In the Northern Rhone, only three white wine grapes are planted, Viognier, Marsanne and Roussanne.
 In the Southern Rhone, things once again are more complicated with a total of 12 different grapes being planted in the various appellations.

 The Rhone Valley produces more than 33,330,000 cases of wine each vintage.
 In case that looks like a zeros, it is.
 That means more than 33 million cases of wine are produced in the Rhone Valley every vintage.
 Another way to look at this is, more than 400 million bottles of wine are produced in the Rhone Valley each year!
 Much of that wine is sold in France to thirsty wine lovers.
 After France, England, Belgium, United States of America, Canada and Germany are the biggest consumers of Rhone wine.
 Of the top wines, in other words, the more expensive bottles, England and the United States of America are the two biggest consumers.
 The world-wide demand for Rhone wine continues growing and so does the export market for these wines.